Why You Need an External Maintenance Bypass

 One thing to keep in mind is that during any type of transfer of power to bypass, the UPS must be on internal static bypass mode.
 The static bypass ensures that there is no phase shift and the power is aligned.
 If the power isn’t aligned and there is a phase shift from input of the UPS to the output equipment, damage and potential physical harm could occur.

-Some EMB’s come with a green light that indicates it is safe to go into bypass.
-Others may come with a button that needs to be pushed prior to rotating the bypass knob.
-This button (if properly installed) will automatically put your UPS system into static bypass so you can’t make a mistake!
+Some External Maintenance Bypasses’ come with a green light that indicates it is safe to go into bypass.
+Others may come with a button that needs to be pushed before rotating the bypass knob.
+This button (if properly installed) will automatically put your UPS system into a static bypass so you can’t make a mistake!

-Still, some EMB systems don’t have any type of safeguards and rely on the knowledge of the individual to understand what they are doing.
+Still, some External Maintenance Bypass systems don’t have any safeguards and rely on the individual’s knowledge to understand what they are doing.

-The 3 breaker External Maintenance Bypass system has an input breaker (N/C)(Switch 1), an output breaker (N/C)(Switch 3) and a breaker (N/O)(Switch 2), all of which tie the input to the output- bypassing the UPS.
+The three breaker External Maintenance Bypass system has an input breaker (N/C)(Switch 1), an output breaker (N/C)(Switch 3), and a breaker (N/O)(Switch 2), all of which tie the input to the output- bypassing the UPS.

 The switching sequence is the most important requirement to ensure that you avoid dropping the load.
 Additionally, if you don’t have the UPS system on internal bypass, a phase shift (produced by the double conversion of the power internally in the UPS) won’t align with the output power, resulting in a mismatched parallel power.

-In order for this system to work properly, you must have the UPS system internally bypassed (static bypass).
-Once you know that the UPS system has been placed on static bypass, it is safe to begin the switching procedure.
+For this system to work correctly, you must have the UPS system internally bypassed (static bypass).
+Once you know that the UPS system has been placed on a static bypass, it is safe to begin the switching procedure.

 Switch 2, which is normally open, should be switched to the normally closed (N/C) position.
-At this time, you have all 3 switches in the N/C position.
-This means that you are (parallel) feeding power through the UPS (static switch) and the bypass switch to your load.
+At this time, you have all three switches in the N/C position.
+This means you are (parallel) feeding power through the UPS (static switch) and the bypass switch to your load.

-The cost of a power outage can be very expensive.
+The cost of a power outage can be prohibitive.
 The 2013 Study on Data Center Outages by Ponemon Institute estimated the cost of an outage at $7,900/minute.

 The cost of the External Maintenance Bypass is directly proportional to the system size.
 It is typically about 10% of the overall UPS project.

-An External Maintenance Bypass system is critical for keeping your load online in the face of a catastrophe or need to service your UPS.
+An External Maintenance Bypass system is critical for keeping your load online in the face of a catastrophe or need to service your UPS system.
 Equip your facility with the right EMB and know the correct operating procedures to ensure your critical equipment remains online.

-Download this free downtime cost calculator to find out today.
+Download your free downtime cost calculator to find out today.